mats93/Mobile_Lab2/README.md

 # Android - Simple RSS 2.0 NEWS reader
 Lab 2 in the course IMT3673-2019 (Mobile Programming) at NTNU Gjøvik.
-A simple RSS news reader that support RSSv2.

 ## Application functionality:
 Type inn the url to the RSS 2.0 news site you want to subscribe to in the settings menu.